io-tronic/ethogram_helper_utils/README.md

-This repository contains utilities used for our final project in COGS13 with Professor Rossano
+This repository contains utilities used for our final project in COGS13 with Professor Rossano.
+It provides a pretty hack-y pipeline for processing audio into transcripts, and identifying questions and answers in those transcripts and classifying those questions.

+Everything is based on non-local AI categorization and as such all the usual concerns and biases about that that apply.

 ### `./gettranscript.py 'audio file path'`
 - Returns transcript as .json, .txt, and .vtt